Anxiety Tip: Basic Breathing Exercise For Anxiety

 Self Discovery | Wellspring Counselling Inc.

 Disclaimer: All tips and exercises provided are for educational purposes only.
-Remember to consult with your medical doctor before doing this or any of the exercises.
-Do not drive or operate machinery while doing this or any exercises.
+It’s important to talk to your doctor before doing any of the exercises.
+Your safety is the most important thing.
+Don’t drive or operate machinery while doing these exercises.

 Breathing Exercise for Anxiety: